Morro do Chapéu

 Geology

 The park's geology is exceptional, with Proterozoic sandstones of the Chapada Diamantina Group dating back more than 1.5 billion years, part of the ancient São Francisco Craton.
-These quartzitic sandstones have been weathered and sculpted over eons into mesas, canyons, cliffs, caves, and signature flat-topped hills like the Morro do Chapéu itself.
-Waterfalls tumble over sandstone escarpments, while the Ferro Doido Falls cascade nearly 100 meters into a dramatic gorge.
-Caves and rock shelters formed through slow dissolution contain prehistoric paintings and fossils.
-The region is historically significant for diamond mining, which shaped local settlements and left mine pits and tailings that now serve as reminders of nineteenth-century garimpo activities in Bahia's interior highlands.
+[1] These quartzitic sandstones have been weathered and sculpted over eons into mesas, canyons, cliffs, caves, and signature flat-topped hills like the Morro do Chapéu itself.
+The Cachoeira do Ferro Doido is a striking waterfall within the park, dropping into a sandstone canyon exceeding 100 meters in height.
+Caves and rock shelters contain prehistoric paintings and fossils.
+The region contains over 500 important springs and has potential to function as a geopark.
+The area is historically significant for nineteenth-century diamond mining.

 Climate And Weather